The sidewinder missile is still lethal after 60 years

 It started out as an unguided air-to-air rocket.
-Then, someone had the idea to put a sensor on it that could pick up the heat put out by an airplane’s engine.
+Then, someone had the idea to install a sensor on it that could detect the heat emitted by an airplane’s engine.
 Add a control system and you’ve got yourself an effective, deadly missile — one that has been relied upon for decades by American pilots and their allies.

 That missile is the AIM-9 Sidewinder, and it’s come a long way since its combat debut in 1958.
 The Taiwanese scored this missile’s first kill when it was carried on and fired by North American F-86 Sabre fighters.
 Today, the missile is a key part of the weapons suite for the Lockheed F-22 Raptor and F-35 Lightning stealth fighters.